Questions? We have answers!

 Step 1: Prepare your basic print graphics

 Your file in Adobe InDesign / Illustrator /PDF with complete graphics for printing (CMYK, cut, correct resolution, etc.).
+For details on how to prepare data for printing click here.

 Step 2: Create a new layer